Postgraduate Certificates (PGCert) and Postgraduate Diplomas (PGDip) – A Guide | FindAMasters.com

 How much does a Postgraduate Certificate or Diploma cost?

-A PGCert or PGDip will normally cost less than a full Masters, reflecting their shorter length.
+A PGCert or PGDip will normally cost less than a full Masters.

 These are only intended as ballpark figures, however – there is a great deal of variation when it comes to tuition fees for PGCerts and PGDips.
 You may find that some PGDips cost more than certain Masters, especially if they are intended for Continuing Professional Development (CPD) purposes and likely to be sponsored by employers.